Aidenzich/note-algorithm/graph/399/README.md

                 return graph[x][y]

             visited.add(x)
+            # Find out whether any neighborhood can reach y
             for neighbor, weight in graph[x].items():
                 if neighbor not in visited:

                     res = dfs(neighbor, y, visited)
                     if res != -1.0:
                         return weight * res